 Update: The NYCLU obtained an updated set of records from the Civilian Complaint Review Board (CCRB) in April 2023.
 The records include information about misconduct investigations completed by the CCRB as of April 2023.

 The NYPD Misconduct Complaint Database, which the NYCLU obtained through Freedom of Information Law (FOIL) requests, is a repository of complaints made by the public on record at the CCRB.
-These complaints span two distinct periods: the time since the CCRB started operating as an independent city agency outside the NYPD in 1994 and the prior period when the CCRB operated within the NYPD.
-The database includes 279,644 unique complaint records involving 102,121 incidents and 48,757 active or former NYPD officers were named in misconduct investigations.
+The database includes 302,801 unique complaint records involving 107,187 incidents.
+Since 2000, 38,272 active or former NYPD officers were named in misconduct investigations.
 The database does not include pending complaints for which the CCRB has not completed an investigation as of April 2023.

 The app on this page is required to load a large amount of data, so you will likely experience a delay and may notice that your browser has slowed while the data loads.
 Please allow 30 seconds to load properly.